szabgab/pydigger.com/README.md

 * Download zip file of the distribution, unzip it and check for certain files.
-  Save the unzipped file and show the raw version of these file
+  Save the unzipped file and show the raw version of these file We have a central directory for all the unzipped source trees.
+We check the database, if the package has a "source_dir" we skip it.
+  If it has no "source_dir" we check for "download_url" If there is a download_url we figure out what the "source_dir" should be.
+The same as the filename at the end of the download_url sans the extension.
+  If that directory actually exists, we can check which other distribution had it.
+That should never happen, right?
+  Download the zip file to a temp directory try to unzip the file and move it to the central directory.

 * Parse the requirements after downloading the file
 * Show the reverse dependencies, that is modules that depend on the current module
 * It seems sometimes we have entries in the RSS feed that don't have the 'releases' field updated yet.
 I wonder if I should include them in the database anyway?